jgmalcolm/jgmalcolm.github.io/_drafts/cold-brew-coffee.md

 flavor, moderate caffeine levels, and far less bitter acidity.

 **It all starts yesterday morning.** That's right: yesterday morning was when I started today's coffee.
-When I am pouring my hot coffee for today, I'm also making my coffee for tomorrow.
-It's a 24-hour cycle.
+What's more, when I am pouring my hot coffee for today, I'm also making my coffee for tomorrow.
+It's a 24-hour cycle:

 * Today: Pour fresh grinds and filtered water into French press.
 Place that in refrigerator for tomorrow.
 * Tomorrow: Press the French press and microwave in large Pyrex measuring cup.
   Meanwhile, rinse and refill French press for next day.

+Sound complicated?
+It isn't, and the whole process takes about 5 minutes.

 http://www.marksdailyapple.com/yerba-mate-benefits
 http://www.americastestkitchenfeed.com/do-it-yourself/2011/08/how-to-make-cold-brew-coffee/